 Each overseas command will publish a command offer which describes the range of services available in each command for children with special needs or disabilities.
 Additionally, Service Children's Education (SCE) schools publish their SEN offer on their individual websites.

 What if the right help is not available?

-You will be informed if any services needed by your child are not available overseas and advised whether you should proceed with your posting.
+You will be informed if any services needed by your child are not available overseas and advised whether your child's need can be met.
+Your chain of command will make the final decision about whether your posting will go ahead.

 What if I am not happy with the decision?
 You have the right to appeal the decision of any individual service (health, education or social care) that is unable to provide support from within it's locally available resources.
 This should be pursued through the individual service's complaints procedure.